 Be careful not to touch or disturb the wildlife.

 Evidence of dive certification is required to participate in certified dives.

 Palancar Reef is located off the island of Cozumel near Mexico’s Yucatan Peninsula.
 The closest access to the reef is Palancar Beach, a laid-back public beach close to the intersection of Avenida Melgar and the Costera Sur.
 Taxis, car rentals, and motor scooters are the most popular ways to travel on the small island of Cozumel.

 You can visit Palancar Reef year-round, but it’s busiest from December through April, when the weather tends to be sunny and warm.
 There are fewer crowds during hurricane season (May through October), but be sure to check the weather for storms.

-Boats leaving from Playa Palancar take snorkelers out to the shallowest parts of the reef, about 2 kilometers (1.2 miles) from shore.
-Scuba divers, however, have several world-famous spots to explore.
-The Palancar Caves are probably the most famous attraction, with huge brain corals and swim-through tunnels.
-Palancar Horseshoe is another massive formation of huge corals, some partially damaged in 2005 by Hurricane Wilma.
+While snorkelers typically visit the shallowest parts of Palancar’s coral reefs, scuba divers have several world-famous spots to explore.
+The Palancar Caves are probably the most famous dive site, with huge brain corals and swim-through tunnels.
+Palancar Horseshoe is another massive formation of huge corals.
 Less experienced divers can visit Palancar Gardens, a shallower spot with mellow currents.